akzfowl/Chess-Engine/README.txt

 4) Gives the player the choice to save the game at any point.
 5) Gives the player the choice initially to load a previously saved game.
 6) Takes in input from the player in standard chess notation (Ex: "Nf3", "a3", "Qc2", "axb3", "Qxd4", "O-O", "O-O-O", "Kd3" etc).
-7) Has the ability to read and replay (the cleaned up version) of an olf game.
+7) Has the ability to read and replay (the cleaned up version) of an old game.
 8) Moves the pieces as required after parsing.
 9) Contains 2 AIs presently but need to be switched manually in order to play against each.
    a) The random AI just generates a random move each time.